-The Quality Review Panel brings together leading professionals working at the highest level in their fields.
-It is made up of around 23 panel members, including the chair.
+The Quality Review Panel brings together professional experts from a variety of fields.
+It is made up of 28 panel members, including the chair.

 Quality Review Panel members are chosen to provide a broad range of expertise with particular relevance to the Harlow and Gilston Garden Town project, including: